 The second round of vaccinations focuses on people with co-morbid health conditions, workers in key public and governmental sectors, and the elderly:

-- Adults 65 and over AND People with two or more medical conditions (at high risk for COVID-19)
+- People with 2 or more certain medical conditions

-- Public vaccine clinics will be available (use the CDC’s interactive website: vaccinefinder.org)
+- Public vaccine clinics will be available (use the CDC’s interactive website)

 Once vaccinated, keep wearing your masks, clean your hands often, and practice physical distancing to ensure your safety and the safety of those around you.